CalvHobbes/vibe-coding-speech-to-text/README.md

 This project provides an MCP (Model Context Protocol) server for Speech-to-Text using OpenAI Whisper, FastMCP, and Voice Activity Detection (VAD).
 It allows MCP clients to send speech data for real-time transcription.

+Once this MCP server is added to a vide coding IDE like Cursor, the user can talk to the Cursor agent instead of typing.

 ## Features
 - Real-time speech-to-text transcription using Whisper
 - Voice Activity Detection for efficient audio processing